Cloud Providers

 Let's create our Railway project:

-1. Go to your Railway dashboard, click on New Project, and select Provision PostgreSQL from the dropdown menu.
+- Go to your Railway dashboard, click on New Project, and select Deploy PostgreSQL from the dropdown menu.

-2. Once it initializes, right-click on the New button in the top right corner and select Empty Service.
+- Once the project is created, left-click on the Create button in the top right corner and select Empty Service.

-4. Go ahead and create another empty service and name it client
+server. - Create another empty service and name it

 Deploy Your App to Railway